ligato/docs/docs/developer-guide/control-flows.md

 ### Example: Create VPP Interface via gRPC

 You can create a VPP interface using gRPC as the VPP agent NB, instead of the KV data store.
 We have collapsed the control-flow diagram because there are essentially no differences between the two cases.
-The KV Scheduler does not care how the desired configuration is conveyed to the VPP agent.
+The KV Scheduler does not care how you convey the desired configuration to the VPP agent.

-One advantage of the gRPC approach is that the transaction error value is propagated back to the client, which is then able to react to it accordingly.
+An advantage of the gRPC approach is that the transaction error value propagates back to the client, that can react accordingly.

 With the KV data store approach, you do not require a client-to-agent connection.
-You can submit the configuration prior to or during a VPP agent restart.
+You can submit the configuration prior to, or during a VPP agent restart.